codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 10. Bind Adapter to the ListView

-Next, we will setup the ListView and bind our custom adapter to this ListView.
+Next, we will setup the ListView and bind our custom adapter to this ListView within the `ChatActivity.java` source file:

 ```java
 ...